-Our slogan comes from an interview Wim Wenders did, where he pointed out the decline in independent film criticism as more and more journalists—tethered to the perks that come with pandering—refuse to be a mirror to the industry.
-For the last couple of years, we’ve noticed a trend towards review inflation in favor of average films because they endorse the political ideology of “progressivism” and by extension, Hollywood) and poorly written films being encouraged due to the intellectual levity that our culture promotes.
+Our slogan comes from a Wim Wenders interview, where he pointed out the decline in independent film criticism as more and more journalists—tethered to the perks that come with pandering—refuse to be a mirror to the industry.
+For the last couple of years, we’ve noticed a trend towards review inflation in favor of average films because they endorse the political ideology of “progressivism” (and by extension, Hollywood) and poorly written films being encouraged due to the intellectual levity that our culture promotes.
 We wanted to be a counterbalance to this trend—not because we hate progressivism, but because we hate peddlers.
 Not because we want to be snobs, but because the film industry will only get better if the audience learns to appreciate substance over mere amusement.
 As Paul Schrader said once in an interview with Rolling Stones: “[w]henever audiences ask art for answers, art will rise to the challenge and there will be great art.”
 We ask only for answers.

 FRESH = B- and up (🍅) | ROTTEN = C+ and down (👎)